gdsfactory/gdsfactory/README.md

 ## Plugins

 We try to keep gdsfactory core with minimum depedencies.
-So when you install `pip install gdsfactory` you do not install any of the plugins by default.
+So when you run `pip install gdsfactory` you do not install any plugins by default.
 If you want to install gdsfactory together with all the plugins you can run

 ```
 pip install gdsfactory[all]
 ```

-### Trimesh
+## Trimesh

 For (3D rendering and STL export)

+### meep / mpb

+Open source FDTD / mode simulator.
+Requires you to run  `conda install -c conda-forge pymeep`

 ### tidy3d

 For FDTD simulations on the web.
 It will require you to create an account on [simulation.cloud](simulation.cloud)

 ## Links